I had home room on the third floor at for four years.

 So the argument that Havre de Grace was "given" a new stadium recently doesn't hold much water.

-I saw a button recently that wrapped it up pretty well: "It's Our Turn."
+I saw a button recently that wrapped it up pretty well: "."

 What about your reasons?
 I want to hear them.